xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4-to-xcart5.md

 This article describes how to perform the data migration process yourself.

 If you also need to transfer custom data and custom functionality, there is no guide for that.
-Custom functionality has to be re-implemented to X-Cart 5 and you can either do that yourself, hire 3rd party for that or [contact our development team](https://www.x-cart.com/contact-us.html).
+Custom functionality has to be re-implemented to X-Cart 5 and you can either do that yourself, hire 3rd party or [hire our development team](https://www.x-cart.com/contact-us.html).

 The same applies to the custom data.

 {% toc Table Of Contents %}

 ## What data will be migrated

-The migration of data is done via our [Data Migration Wizard module](https://market.x-cart.com/addons/migration-wizard.html).
-Here is what data will be transferred by this module:
+The data migration is done via our [Data Migration Wizard module](https://market.x-cart.com/addons/migration-wizard.html).
+Below is what data will be transferred by this module:

 <table class="ui compact padded celled small table">
   <tbody>